 I am a community ecologist, biological oceanographer, and theoretical ecologist by training.
 The daughter of two biologists, I am also the apple that fell close to the tree.
 I frequently draw inspiration from the natural history of the world around me, and love translating my observations into mathematical equations.
 These equations invariably yield hypotheses that can (sometimes) be tested with field data or lab experiments.

-At the very start of my scientific career, I did my Honors thesis with Dr. Paul Falkowski at Rutgers University, where he laid the foundation for my interest in organism metabolism and metabolic exchange.
+And at the very start of my scientific career, I did my Honors thesis with Dr. Paul Falkowski at Rutgers University, where he laid the foundation for my interest in organism metabolism and metabolic exchange.

 For more information, email me at: firstname.lastname@example.org